Can You Get a Job in Switzerland If You Only Speak English?

 1. Choose an English-Friendly Location

 Not every area of Switzerland is set up for English speakers.
-If you settle in a rural town, you might struggle to find other English speakers to spend time with.
+If you settle in a rural town, you might struggle to find other English speakers to interact with.
 On the other hand, large cities are becoming increasingly international.
-According to the EF EPI English Index, Zurich, Basel, and Thurgau are the most English-speaking cantons.
+According to the EF EPI English Index, Basel City, Zug, and Zurich are the most English-speaking cantons.

 2. Make Use of Expat Communities